The Spirit of the Village

 What is her core message?

-The message is about friendship, togetherness, humanity and belonging.
-It is about breaking the cycle of isolation and individualism that most people live in, here in the West, and inspiring a more humane way of relating to one another and treating each other, from a place of presence and greater authenticity in our relationships.
+The message is about friendship, fulfillment, humanity and belonging.
+It is about breaking the cycle of isolation and emotional challenges that most people experience, and inspiring a more humane way of relating to one another and treating each other, from a place of presence and greater care and authenticity in our relationships.